LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 For our weather data analysis, we will follow a similar process to what we did with the air quality and water level data:

-Download the Data Archive: We'll start by downloading the "Central Weather Bureau - Automatic Weather Station" data from the historical database of the Civil IoT Taiwan Data Service Platform.
+1. **Download the Data Archive:** We'll start by downloading the "Central Weather Bureau - Automatic Weather Station" data from the historical database of the Civil IoT Taiwan Data Service Platform.
 This dataset provides comprehensive historical weather data.

-Store the Data: After downloading, we'll save this data in a folder named Weather.
+2. **Store the Data:** After downloading, we'll save this data in a folder named `Weather`.
 Organizing data into specific folders helps keep our workspace tidy and makes it easier to locate the data we need for our analysis.

-Decompress the Data: The downloaded data will be in a zip compressed file format.
+3. **Decompress the Data:** The downloaded data will be in a zip compressed file format.
 Our first task is to decompress this file, which will reveal a number of daily files.
 These daily files will also be in a compressed format.

-Decompress Daily Files: Next, we'll decompress each of these daily files.
+4. **Decompress Daily Files:** Next, we'll decompress each of these daily files.
 This step is essential as it makes the data accessible and ready for analysis.

-Store Decompressed Data: Finally, we'll store the decompressed daily files in a separate folder, named CSV_Weather.
+5. **Store Decompressed Data:** Finally, we'll store the decompressed daily files in a separate folder, named `CSV_Weather`.
 This folder will now contain all the daily weather data in a format that's ready for processing and analysis.

 By completing these steps, we ensure that our weather data is well-organized and prepared for detailed analysis.
 This process is crucial in data science for maintaining an efficient workflow and ensuring that the data is in a usable state for any analytical tasks that follow.